felixwiemuth/LinCal/README.md

 *Warning:* Only use calendars from people you trust - opening links to malicious sites represents a security risk!

 Click the "+" button and enter the full path to the calendar file (e.g. `/sdcard/Downloads/MyCalendar.txt`) or open a calendar file directly and choose "Add calendar".
 Optionally enter a custom title for the calendar to be shown in the list of calendars and as the title of notifications.
+Checking `Don't show any entries when viewing the calendar` makes sure you don't see any entries as first but this can later be changed (see *Calendar settings*).

 **Viewing a calendar**